 Property and Casualty Insurance

-Property and casualty insurance are types of coverage that protect the stuff you own (like your home and car) and offer liability coverage.
+Property and casualty insurance are types of coverage that protect the stuff you own (like your home, car, and even your pets) and offer liability coverage.
 This helps protect you if you’re found legally responsible for an accident that causes injuries to another person or damage to another person’s stuff).

 What is property and casualty insurance?

 Property and casualty insurance, or P&C insurance, is an umbrella term to describe a bunch of different types of insurance, covering your personal property and offering liability coverage.
-Types of P&C insurance are homeowners insurance, condo insurance, co-op insurance, HO4 insurance, liability insurance, and auto insurance.
+Types of P&C insurance are homeowners insurance, condo insurance, co-op insurance, HO4 insurance, liability insurance, pet insurance, and car insurance.

 Broadly speaking, property insurance refers to your personal belongings ie. stuff you own.
 However, depending on the type of insurance policy you hold, property insurance can be defined differently.
 For example, in a renters policy, your property is referred to as personal property.
 In the policy it’s referred to as Coverage C, and it applies to your stuff in the event of a covered loss.

 TL;DR: Personal property coverage (aka contents insurance) part of any standard renters or homeowners insurance policy, helps you recover the cost of your lost or damaged stuff for a bunch of different scenarios, which we’ll dive into in the following sections.

 In a nutshell, casualty insurance refers to insurance that covers the legal responsibility for losses stemming from damage to another’s property or an injury to another person.
 In homeowners and renters insurance, you’ll find this type of coverage in your liability coverage amounts of your policy.